 The value of this land for clean water and wildlife is impressive.
 There are 2.7 miles of mapped streams across the property, which are headwaters to critical habitat for Atlantic salmon.
 Three of the six streams are likely to be habitat for native brook trout at their lower elevations.

 Maine is home to more than half of the nation’s brook trout, and is the only place in the United States where natural populations of Atlantic salmon live.
 It is imperative to protect the resources that make this region a stronghold for these sensitive, indicator species.

-The entire 3,300 acres of the future Redington Wilderness Sanctuary are mapped as critical Canada lynx habitat.
+All of Redington Wilderness Sanctuary is mapped as critical Canada lynx habitat.
 With the property’s keystone location between multiple ecological preserves, it is a necessary link for wide-ranging animals like lynx, moose, bobcat, and bear to have ample room to find territories, food, mates, and places to raise their young.